OCTRON-tracking/OCTRON-docs/docs/analysing.md

     - Computationally heavier: Require more processing power due to the additional visual analysis
     - More robust: Less likely to confuse identities when objects interact

-For most OCTRON users, ByteTrack offers a good balance of speed and accuracy, while ReID powered models like HybridSort provide better tracking reliability at the cost of processing speed.
+For most OCTRON users, ByteTrack offers a good balance of speed and accuracy, while ReID powered methods like HybridSort provide better tracking reliability at the cost of processing speed.
 If tracking multiple similar-looking objects is critical for your project, the ReID-based trackers are usually worth the extra computation time.

 You can fine-tune the selected tracker by clicking on **Tune** next to it.
 This opens a dialogue in which all options that are available for this tracker can be adjusted.
 In general this is not necessary, but it allows you to play with the parameters if you think that this might improve your results.
 For in-depth documentation check the [BoxMot docs](https://deepwiki.com/mikel-brostrom/boxmot/4-tracking-algorithms).